gch1p/mmga/README.md

 Of course, in order to do that, you should backup the whole mmga directory after the completion of the first stage but **before** the reboot.

+**Attention!** Recent SeaBIOS versions break internal keyboard and touchpad on MacBooks, for now it's recommended to use GRUB until it's fixed.

 ### Configuration

 Before you start, you have to update variables the `config.inc` file: